Wessex Centre for History and Archaeology

 The steering committee comprises historians and archaeologists from the University of Winchester, Southampton University, record offices and archaeological units, and private individuals within the region.

-Although based in the History Department, the WCHA works in partnership with the Department of Archaeology and Anthropology, and Winchester historians and archaeologists have published high-profile volumes such as Danes in Wessex (Lavelle and Roffey eds 2015) and Alfred's wars (Lavelle 2010).
+Although based in the History Department, the WCHA works in partnership with the Department of Archaeology, Anthropology and Geography, as well as other History research centres such as the Medieval and Renaissance Research Centre and the Modern History Research Centre.
+Winchester historians and archaeologists have jointly published high-profile volumes such as Danes in Wessex (Lavelle and Roffey eds 2015) and Alfred's wars (Lavelle 2010).

 - Hampshire and Surrey County Council Elections: 1889 - 1974.
 Edited, with introductory essays by Roger Ottewill